aws-samples/aws-online-data-migration-workshop/cleanup/README.md

 ---------------------------------------------------------------------------------

-**Note**: You will need to perform all the cleanup workshop from a browser session from **YOUR LAPTOP/WORKSTATION** and not from the Remote Desktop Session.
+**Note**: You will need to perform all these cleanup workshop instruction steps, from a browser session from **YOUR LAPTOP/WORKSTATION** and not from the workshop's Windows Remote Desktop Session which you will terminate as part of the clean up.

 <br>